nephio-project/docs/install-guide/package-transformations.md

 ```

 The starlark function is specified in the `set-values.yaml` file.
 It makes the
-following transformations on repositories:
+following transformations on the repositories:

-1. in the file `repo-gitea.yaml`
+1. In the file `repo-gitea.yaml`
   - the `metadata.name` field gets the value of `<local-pkg-name>`
   - the `spec.description` field gets the value of `<local-pkg-name> repository`
-2. in the file `repo-porch.yaml`
+2. In the file `repo-porch.yaml`
   - the `metadata.name` field gets the value of `<local-pkg-name>`
   - the `spec.git.repo` field gets the value of
     `"http://172.18.0.200:3000/nephio/<local-pkg-name>.git`